HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - Our real goal is to tell the story of the system, and that the function we write to fit cleanly together into a clear and precise language to help us with that telling.

-- when people look under the hood, we want them to be impressed with the neatness, consistency, and attention to detail that they perceive.
+- When people look under the hood, we want them to be impressed with the neatness, consistency, and attention to detail that they perceive.
 We want them to struck by the orderliness.
 We want them to perceive that professionals have been at work.

 - The newspaper metaphor - think of a well-written newspaper article. you read it vertically.
 At the top you expect a headline that will tell you what the story is about and allows you to decide whether it is something you want to rad. the first paragraph gives you a synopsis of the whole story, hiding all the details while giving you broad-brush concepts.
 As you continue downward, the details increase until you have all the dates, names, quotes, claims, and other minutia.
 We would like a source file to be like a newspaper article.